-If you want to fortify your home completely, bulletproof glass is the way to go.
-It might break your bank, but at least the golden horde won’t break inside your home.
+If you want to secure your windows completely, bulletproof glass is the way to go.
+It might put a hole in your pocket, but it's really a small price to pay to safeguard your family and your survival supplies from the golden horde.

-- Fortify windows with security film.
-It keeps glass from shattering completely, and would require the intruder to break the entire window completely to enter.
+- Strengthen windows with security film.
+It keeps glass from shattering completely and will require the intruder to break the entire window completely to enter.

 - Plant cacti or thorny bushes beneath first-floor windows to make it tougher for home invaders to get through.

-- Put up burglar bars on the inside.
-Burglar bars are steel bars installed over windows to prevent unwanted entry even if someone already breaks the window.
-The bars you install need to have a quick-release mechanism that will allow you to easily escape in worst case scenarios.
-But it should also be far enough away from the window so an intruder can’t easily reach in to activate the release and gain entry.
+- Install burglar bars over windows to prevent unwanted entry even when the glass has been shattered.
+They need to have a quick-release mechanism that will allow you to escape in scenarios like earthquakes or fires.
+This should be far enough from the window so an intruder can’t reach in to activate the release and gain entry.

 - Be prepared to set up sandbags behind windows in case more prepared intruders with ammo try to take over your home.